 4 Data visualization tools

-5 Mathematics and Statistics
+5 Mathematics and statistics

 A bright mind will get you far.
-A useful skill for data analysts is to use logical thinking skills that do not require higher mathematics.
-Often, a data analyst needs to be able to think well into the context of their analyses in order to ask interesting questions and critique the results.
+A useful skill for data analysts is to use logical thinking patterns that do not require higher mathematics.
+Often, a data analyst must be able to think well within the context of his or her analyses in order to set interesting questions and critically examine the results.
 Data analysis is a broad field with a variety of tasks.

 Depending on the task, special knowledge is needed.
 It is important to have a basic understanding of mathematics and statistics, but it is even more important to be able to look at problems in an analytical way.
-80 percent of a data analyst's work consists of preparing, sorting, and visualizing data, which usually does not require advanced mathematics.
+80 percent of a data analyst's work consists of preparing, sorting, and visualizing data, which usually does not require higher mathematics.

-8 Social Skills
+8 Social skills

 9 Business experience

-Which tools and programming languages do data analysts use?
+What tools and programming languages do data analysts use?